What is Comprehensive Car Insurance?

 When is Comprehensive car insurance NOT available for purchase?

 Although it may vary by insurer, there may be factors that'll prevent you from being eligible for Comprehensive coverage.
-This will depend on:
+These may include:

 How much will Comprehensive coverage cost?